jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) shall make arrangements for a scrutiny of the rolls as soon as practicable after the close of the poll; and (b) shall give notice in writing to each of the constituency candidates or their scrutineers of the time and place at which the Returning Officer will commence the scrutiny.
 (2) Each constituency candidate may appoint 1 or more scrutineers to be present at the scrutiny of the rolls.
-(3) Every scrutineer must, before being allowed to act, make a declaration in form 1 before an Electoral Commissioner, the Returning Officer, a Justice of the Peace, or a solicitor.
+(3) Every scrutineer must, before being allowed to act, declare that he or she will comply with section 203.
+(3A) The declaration must—
+  (a) be in a form that the Electoral Commission has approved; and (b) be witnessed as specified in the form.
 (4) Where a constituency candidate appoints more than 1 scrutineer to be present at the scrutiny of the rolls, only 1 scrutineer for that candidate, or such greater number as is permitted by the Returning Officer, shall be present at the scrutiny of the rolls at any time.
 (5) The only persons who may be present at the scrutiny are— (a) an Electoral Commissioner: